 1 person favorited this theater

 Duing the 1990’s art galleries began to locate in this area.
-The Astor Theater was restored as the Neighborhood Theater, a perfoming arts venue which has features such musicians as Livingston Taylor, the Nitty Gritty Dirt Band, and Ralph Stanley.
+The Astor Theatre was restored as the Neighborhood Theatre, a perfoming arts venue which has features such musicians as Livingston Taylor, the Nitty Gritty Dirt Band, and Ralph Stanley.

 The area, known as the ‘arts district’ or NoDa (for it’s location on North Davidson Avenue) has undergone an amazing transformation, with restaurants, gallaries, condos, and restored mill houses serving as residences and shops.

 Just login to your account and subscribe to this theater